Constructs a OnDemandQueue

 Fetches a gateway URL from the Crossbar network

 The gateway is the interface to oracle operators.
 This method automatically detects your network and returns an appropriate gateway for fetching oracle data.
+The gateway is cached after the first successful fetch and reused for subsequent calls.

 Crossbar client instance